-This Montessori inspired Printable Preschool Cutting Busy Box makes it easy for you to help your toddler or preschooler learn scissor skills.
-We love how cutting works on toddlers fine motor skills which is a pre-writing skill.
-I am always on the looking for cutting activities for preschoolers because my 3 year old loves any opportunity to practice her new found cutting skills.
+This Montessori-inspired Printable Preschool Cutting Busy Box makes it easy for you to help your toddler or preschooler learn scissor skills.
+We love how cutting works on toddlers’ fine motor skills which is a pre-writing skill.
+I am always looking for cutting activities for preschoolers because my 3-year-old loves any opportunity to practice her newfound cutting skills.
 This post also includes ways to teach kids how to use scissors and develop cutting skills.

 Printable Preschool Cutting Busy Box

 This cutting busy box (also known as a quiet box) is a great introduction to cutting for preschoolers.
 You can have your young toddler use the back of the strips. (with your supervision).
-Preschool aged kids from around the age of 3 will be able to start cutting on the lines.
-I’d say this a Preschool Cutting Activity for 3 year olds and up.
+Preschool-aged kids from around the age of 3 will be able to start cutting on the lines.
+I’d say this is a Preschool Cutting Activity for 3-year-olds and up.

 Please note that affiliate links are used in this post.